sudheermuthyala/terraform-/08-terraform-provisioners/103-implement-the-connection-block-for-file-provisioners-and-review/README.md

 ## File provisioners and connection Block
-- we can have connection block inside resource block for all provisioners [or] we can have a connection block inside a provisioner block for that respetive provisione
+- we can have connection block inside resource block for all provisioners [or] we can have a connection block inside a provisioner block for that respetive provisioner
+-